Commodity Futures Trading Commission: Regulating digital currencies

 In March 2014 the CFTC acknowledged it was considering the regulation of Bitcoin.
 The CFTC has since taken the position that Bitcoin is a commodity under the CEA.
 In October 2019, former CFTC Chairman Heath Tarbert, now Chief Legal Officer of Citadel Securities, declared that ether was also a commodity under the CEA.

 In 2015, the CFTC ruled that for purposes of trading, cryptocurrencies were legally classified as commodities.
 However, in view of market volatility and other factors, the CFTC noted several risks associated with trading virtual currencies.
 In 2017, the CFTC cited the US SEC's warning against digital token sales and initial coin offerings (ICOs) that can "improperly entice investors with promises of high returns".
 In recent years, the CFTC has expanded its efforts to civilly prosecute fraud and misappropriation in the digital asset markets.

 Organization

 Based in Washington, D.C., the CFTC maintains regional offices in Chicago, New York and Kansas City, Missouri.
 The Commission consists of five Commissioners appointed by the President of the United States to serve staggered five-year terms.
+The commissioners may continue to serve until their successor is confirmed, but not beyond the expiration of the next session of Congress subsequent to the expiration their term.
 The President, with the consent of the United States Senate, designates one of the commissioners to serve as chairman.
 No more than three commissioners at any one time may be from the same political party.